 It is not small either, reaching about 15 inches in size after it matured.
 Since it is so big, there is no way you can include any other species in the tank without them being seriously hurt.
 Although they might not be visible, the Red Devil has really sharp teeth that can easily cause damage to other fish.

 You definitely don’t want to see its predatory tendencies so it would best if you keep this little guy in a single species aquarium.
 Rocks, driftwood, caves and plants are all going to be rearranged shortly after this fish discovers them.
 We can only recommend it for those who are strictly looking for an aggressive and dangerous fish to keep at home.

 What a wonderful list of Central American Cichlids to keep at home!
 There are numerous colors and interesting personalities to choose from in a single top list.
-The reason why these fish are so popular is because they are decorative and easy to look after at the same time.
+The reason why these fish are so popular is that they are decorative and easy to look after at the same time.

 Not to mention that this family of fish species has a wide range of intelligent fish that interact with each other in various ways.
 However, not all of them are peaceful fish so you might really need to think things through if you want to keep some tank mates with them.

 What is most important here is to plan things out in advance.
 Choose the fish you mostly like from our list before you even buy a fish tank.
 Once you have made the decision, buy the recommended tank for the fish and set it up depending on the needs of the fish of your choice.
 If you do things right, your fish is going to live a long and healthy life.